JonnyBro/beatrun/README.md

 - [ ] Gamemodes menu

 ## Fixes and changes from previous version
+* All mentioned issues with sliding or grapple fixed with new VManip version.
 * You can now dive to your death =)
 * Kick glitch version toggle.